 CG - You advise them on their personal lives?
 Or on their careers?

-CG - What kind of things would you advise them about?
+CG - What kind of things do you advise them about?

 CG - Are you saying that if he came to you for advice you'd be able to help him to revive his career?